jupyterhub/repo2docker/README.md

 ## Repository specifications

-Repo2Docker looks for configuration files in the repository being built to figure out how to build it.
+Repo2Docker looks for configuration files in the source repository to determine how the Docker image should be built.
 It is philosophically similar to [Heroku Build Packs](https://devcenter.heroku.com/articles/buildpacks).

 For a list of the configuration files that ``repo2docker`` can use,